 One question I have often heard asked is ‘what is the difference between Makaton and Sign Language?’.
 Annette Butler (2018) summarises this well:

-“Makaton is designed to be used to support spoken language, for people with learning or communication difficulties.
+“Makaton is designed to be used to support spoken language...
 Makaton is often used alongside speech to help aid children and adults with communication.
 It is common for people to eventually stop using signs as their speech develops.
 British Sign Language (BSL) is a language with its own structure and grammar and uses hand signs, body language, facial expression and lip patterns.
 It is the language used by the deaf community in the UK and, as with any spoken language, is constantly evolving.
 The signs used in Makaton are taken from Sign Language and, as Sign Language differs from country to country, so does Makaton.
 However, unlike Sign Language which has regional variations and dialects, the signs for Makaton will be the same throughout the country.”

 The thing about Makaton that always seems so effective to me is that it provides further scaffold in a child’s journey to formal verbal communication.
 When a child is learning new words, whether that child is typically developing or not, additional support like a picture or photograph can be so helpful (think flash cards).
 Makaton is a different, highly portable way of providing an additional ‘visual cue’ to a child.
 It is such an effective method that many parents of young babies now attend ‘baby sign’ classes to enable more effective communication and understanding.

 In my role as a SEND Advisor, I visit mainstream nurseries and reception classes in the North East of England and it now seems to be more common for teachers to be using Makaton with their entire group.
-This has sometimes been triggered by a child joining the class with additional needs, or possibly this was the trigger last year, but the school have decided it is valuable to continue with the approach.
-The children in the groups I have visited who are using Makaton seem so engaged and enthused by the addition of the approach, and it helps them to communicate more effectively with peers who have speech and language needs.
+This has sometimes been triggered by a child who has additional support needs joining the class, or possibly this was the trigger last year, but the school have decided it is valuable to continue with the approach.
+The children in the groups I have visited who are using Makaton seem so engaged and enthused by the addition of the approach, and it helps them to communicate more effectively with peers who have speech and language support needs.
 As the Makaton signs have a lot of commonality with British Sign Language, it is also a highly valuable life skill to know some key words.

 · As with any area of learning, some people take to things better than others.
 My most challenging subjects when I was at school were always the languages (including English!).
 I have always felt much more comfortable with learning (and teaching) Maths and Sciences.

 · The old adage ‘use it or lose it’ is very relevant when it comes to Makaton.
-In my first few years as a teacher in a special needs school I didn’t incorporate enough Makaton signing into my classroom.
-I was generally teaching in classes with very active, autistic children who had significant learning needs.
+In my first few years as a teacher in a specialist school I didn’t incorporate enough Makaton signing into my classroom.
+I was generally teaching in classes with very active, autistic children with significant learning differences.
 I focused most of my time on symbol exchange and rightly or wrongly considered that Makaton wasn’t as high a priority for my learners.
 Once I became Deputy Head teacher I spent much less time with the children on a day to day basis and this also affected the regularity of my signing.

 The best advice I can give to people who feel in a similar situation is to try to make the learning of Makaton as fun as possible.
 In the last few years at my school, our refreshers were generally themed, so we’d have quizzes and competitions that were often very competitive, and therefore usually hilarious too.
 This different approach helped me to see that I knew more than I realised, and the sessions themselves were memorable so I absorbed more of the new signs I was learning.